-A four-year full-time degree in Visual Art opened doors for Paul from setting up an artist-led exhibition space to awards and exhibitions
+A four-year full-time degree in Visual Art opened doors for Paul from setting up an artist-led exhibition space to awards and exhibitions.

 It was a city that was full of live music at the time and I liked the idea of lifestyle within Waterford.
 The city was affordable and close to the sea and mountains.
-Studying in WIT allowed me to try out new ideas and engage with the local art community too.
+Studying in SETU allowed me to try out new ideas and engage with the local art community too.

-For visual art you have great studio spaces, the faculty are brilliant and very interested in art in general.
+For visual art you have great studio spaces, the faculty is brilliant and very interested in art in general.
 They are always exhibiting themselves and this is vital in the education of art.
 The city is vibrant and affordable and is close to nature also.

 Take the first year seriously, once you have set down some good foundations the rest will come.
 The first year is vital to how the rest of the course goes and while you may not always agree with what you are asked to do, it is the best idea to trust it and gain from it.
 You will be allowed to expand your practice as you go along, the foundation will be extremely important to the dexterity you will need to advance.

-Also take advantage to the public transport to Cork, Limerick and Dublin to go see art in real life.
+Also take advantage of the public transport to Cork, Limerick and Dublin to go see art in real life.
 It’s a city that has great access to a lot of great art, use it.
-Go check out the cities art collection too, it’s on your door step and it will illuminate why artists make art, it may not be of your taste, but you will learn from the artwork.
+Go check out the city's art collection too, it’s on your door step and it will illuminate why artists make art, it may not be to your taste, but you will learn from the artwork.
 Visual art is best taught through community and the class I was in worked extremely hard to make great work and bring it out into the world.
 This energy was vital to enabling me to think bigger and has been fundamental to me continuing my art practice.